Travel Internationally with Technology

 Pre-Travel: Start Preparing Weeks Before Leaving on an International Trip

 Whenever possible, arrange to use loaner laptops and loaner handheld devices while traveling.
-Take the computer, but leave your data behind.
-This is perhaps the most effective single solution you can implement for an international trip.

 Only connect to known and trusted networks.

-On all of your mobile devices (computers, tablets, mobile phones, etc.), turn off "join wireless networks automatically."
 Always manually select the specific network you want to join, only after confirming its name and origin with the provider.
 Turn off wireless and Bluetooth when not actively being used.

 Keep track of what credentials you use while traveling.

 Whether you sign into personal or Cornell accounts while traveling, keep track of the services you've accessed.
 The IT Security Office strongly recommends that at a minimum you change these passwords when you return.
-If you're on an extended trip, change them periodically.
-Do not use the same password for multiple services.

 Post-Travel: What to Do When You Return to Campus After Traveling Internationally